-nths ended ne 30 Six months ende June 30
+nths ended nber 30 Nine months ende September 30

 2003 2004 2003 2004

-Sun Microsystems
+Sun Microsystems ✓ ✓

-IBM ✓ ✓ ✓ ✓
+IBM ✓ \checkmark \checkmark ✓

-Lucent Technologies ✓ ✓ ✓
+Lucent Technologies \checkmark

-Cisco Systems ✓ ✓ ✓
+Cisco Systems \checkmark \checkmark \checkmark \checkmark

-The Company has been focused on diversifying its customer base by adding new customers in areas other than communications and computing markets, such as aerospace and defense, automotive, industrial and consumer.
-Revenue in these other markets for the three months ended June 30, 2004, has increased as a percentage of revenue compared to the same period a year ago and to the first quarter of 2004.
-Approximately one quarter of the year over year growth was from new business wins and the remainder from the MSL acquisition.
-As a result of diversifying its markets, customer mix has improved.
-Celestica's top 10 customers represented in the aggregate 64% and 65%, respectively, of total revenue for the three and six months ended June 30, 2004, compared to 76% and 77%, respectively, for the same periods in 2003.
-Revenue from its non-top 10 customers represented in the aggregate 36% and 35%, respectively, of total revenue for the three and six months ended June 30, 2004, up from 24% and 23%, respectively, for the same periods a year ago.
+The Company has been focused on diversifying its customer base by adding new customers in areas other than communications and computing markets, such as aerospace and defense, military, automotive, industrial and consumer.
+Revenue in these Other markets as a percentage of revenue for the three months ended September 30, 2004, increased to 22% from 10% compared to the same period a year ago.
+Approximately one quarter of this year over year growth was from new business wins and the remainder from the MSL acquisition.
+As a result of diversifying its markets, the Company's customer mix has improved.
+Revenue from Celestica's top 10 customers represented 64% of total revenue for both the three and nine months ended September 30, 2004, compared to 74% and 76%, respectively, for the same periods in 2003.
+Revenue from its non-top 10 customers represented 36% of total revenue for both the three and nine months ended September 30, 2004, up from 26% and 24%, respectively, for the same periods a year ago.